ACCESS-NRI/access-hive.org.au/docs/models/model_components/ocean.md

 MOM is an open source development by a consortium of scientists across several government agencies and academic institutions worldwide.

 ### Configurations that use MOM
-There are 2 MOM versions currently used in ACCESS models: [MOM5](https://github.com/mom-ocean/MOM5) and [MOM6](https://github.com/mom-ocean/MOM6).
+There are two MOM versions currently used in ACCESS models: [MOM5](https://github.com/mom-ocean/MOM5) and [MOM6](https://github.com/mom-ocean/MOM6).
 <!-- Tab labels -->
 <div class="tabLabels" label="MOM-versions">
     <button id="mom5">MOM5</button>